h-livv/citehop/README.md

-# Citehop
+# CiteHop

-Citehop is a **personal research tool**.
+CiteHop is a **personal research tool**.
 It was built for my own literature work on my machine.
 It is **not** a product, not supported, and not meant to ship.

 **Do not clone this and expect it to run.** Corpus storage, model weights, presets, and other defaults are **hardcoded to my machine** (local disk paths, my email in the API user-agent, FreeToken/Machina layout).
 If you decide to run it anyway, you **must** change those paths and other personal wiring first.
 Skip that and it will write to the wrong disk, miss models, or fail outright.
 There is no installer and no portability layer.
 That is not a small cleanup — it is required, and it is on you.